breadfan18/markdownCheatSheet/README.md

 ~~Strikeout~~

-> Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentesces.
+> Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentences.
    It will add a block as such this.
 The  text will keep wrapping in the block, until there's an empty line is added.

 Bulleted Lists